Tagged: Measure of Dispersion

 The standard deviation is a widely used concept in statistics and it tells how much variation (spread or dispersion) is in the data set.
 It can be defined as the positive square root of the mean (average) of the squared deviations of the values from their mean.

-To calculate the standard deviation one have to follow these steps:
+To calculate the standard deviation one has to follow these steps:

 1. First, find the mean of the data.